4wuyan/distributed-message-broadcast/README.md

 ACTIVITY_BROADCAST.
 As soon as the connection is fixed, the initiator, i.e. the child node, will send a BUNDLE message which includes:

 1. AUTHENTICATE.
-(The other side will reply with SYNC_USER.)
+(The other side will reply with SYNC_USER and SERVER_ANNOUNCE.)
 1. ACTIVITY_RETRIEVE.
 (The other side will reply with all activities missed.)
 1. SYNC_USER.
+1. SERVER_ANNOUNCE.
 1. All ACTIVITY_BROADCAST messages after the recorded ID in the cache.

 (SYNC_USER could be omitted if there's no registered user yet.)